A guide to seasonal caravan pitches

-Batteries are okay left connected (if you are coming regularly) but make sure all the switches on your control panel are turned off, and we recommend turning off at the RCD unit, too.
+Batteries are OK left connected (if you are coming regularly), but make sure all the switches on your control panel are turned off, and we recommend turning off at the RCD unit, too.

 You will be allowed visitors, but make sure they park carefully and don’t obstruct other pitches.
-Most sites will allow family or friends to use your van when you are not there, but make sure you let the site owner know who will be coming and when.
+Most campsites will allow family or friends to use your caravan when you are not there, but make sure you let the campsite owner know who will be coming and when.

 Can I sublet?

-Most sites are not keen on this practice.
-Check with your site owner to see what his official stance on it is.
+Most campsites are not keen on this.
+Check with your campsite owner to see what the official stance on it is.

-I always do early and late season, when there is likely to be a frost.
-I also generally empty the ‘flush’ tank for the loo.
+We would advise you to do so early and late season, when there is likely to be a frost.
+Also empty the ‘flush’ tank for the toilet.

 If you are considering opting for a seasonal caravan pitch, do your research first.
 There is so much to consider before you commit to an area and a campsite.
 The pros could outweigh the cons for you or the other way around, but as a seasoned caravanner it is lovely to just pitch up and leave with the convenience of popping back whenever the feeling takes you.